osquery/osquery/docs/wiki/deployment/yara.md

 Once the `where` is out of the way, you must specify the "what" part.
 This is done through either the `sigfile` or `sig_group` constraints.
-The `sigfile` constraint must be an absolute path to a signature file on the filesystem, not a elative path.
+The `sigfile` constraint must be an absolute path to a signature file on the filesystem, not a relative path.
 The signature file will be compiled only for the execution of this one query and removed afterwards.
 The `sig_group` constraint must consist of a named signature grouping from your configuration file.